 Staff rejected the "do nothing" alternative as being less effective at ensuring that appropriate code provisions are applied to building projects.
-While information clarifying the interactions between the respective Parts of the Building Standards Code could instead be communicated in supplemental advisory materials or other publications, this would only serve to increase the knowledge needed and number of steps necessary to find these clarifications.
+While information clarifying the interactions between the respective Parts of the Building Standards Code or between the Building Standards Code and separate regulations applying to appliances could instead be communicated in supplemental advisory materials or other publications, this would only serve to increase the knowledge needed and number of steps necessary to find these clarifications.